markgpritchard/ModelingInfectiousDiseases.jl/README.md

 This code recreates the programmes from http://www.modelinginfectiousdiseases.org/ into Julia.
 These are from the book Keeling, M.J. and Rohani, P., *Modeling Infectious Diseases in Humans and Animals*, Princeton University Press (2007).
 The code is being developed as a learning exercise.
 It is not associated with the authors or publishers of the book, and is saved here in 'as is' form.

-Programmes from Chapters 2, 3, 6, 7 and 8 are currently available, along with programmes 4.1 to 4.3 from Chapter 4.
+Programmes from Chapters 2, 3, 4, 6, 7 and 8 are currently available.

 ## Use